sdubadzelau/junior-java-training-course/docs/5-data-transmissions-formats.md

   * Handle Class
     * extends DefaultHandler
   * Track all data manually
-* DOM: Document Oobject Model
+* DOM: Document Object Model
   * Tree-style xml parser
   * Read and Write API
   * We can search Nodes with XPath